 - Items are reusable (you don’t have to upload for each test where they are used)

 - User edit tracking and audits

-- Store metadata such as item response theory statistics
+- Store metadata such as item response theory parameters and classical statistics

 - Track item usage across tests

 All users should be limited by roles, such as Item Author, Item Review, Test Publisher, and Examinee Manager.
 So, for example, someone in charge of managing the roster of examinees/students might never see any test questions.

 There are many ways you can analyze your test results to look for possible security/validity threats.
 Our SIFT software provides a free software platform to help you implement this modern methodology.
 You can evaluate collusion indices, which quantify how similar the responses are for any pair of examinees.
 You can evaluate response times, group performance, and roll-up statistics as well.

 When tests are delivered online, you should have the option to randomize item order and also answer order.
 When printing to paper, there should be an option to randomize the order.
 But of course, you are much more limited in this respect when using paper.